anmolkhanna93/movieViewer/README.md

 The following **required** functionality is complete:

 [1] User can view a list of movies currently playing in theaters from The Movie Database.

+[2] Poster images are loaded using the UIImageView category in the AFNetworking library.
+The movie poster is available by appending the returned poster_path to https://image.tmdb.org/t/p/w342.

+[3] User sees a loading state while waiting for the movies API (you can use any 3rd party library available to do this).

-[2] User can choose the tip percentages from 18%, 20%, 25%.
+[4] User can pull to refresh the movie list.

-The following **optional** features are implemented:

-[1]  I have enhanced the user interface for my application.

-[2] Making sure the keyboard is always visible and the bill amount is always the first responder.
-This way the user doesn't have to tap anywhere to use this app.
-Just launch the app and start typing.

-The following **additional** features are implemented:

-[1]  I have also added a slider for splitting the total bill among the group members.
-For now the maximum number of people is five.

 ## Video Walkthrough